dddrrreee/cs140e-24win/labs/16-vm-page-table/README.md

     that each field is at its correct bit offset, with its correct bit width.

-  - There is a routine `fld_print` to print all the fields in your structure.
+  - There is a routine `vm_pte_print` to print all the fields in your structure.

   - HINT: the first field is at offset 0 and the `AssertNow` uses tricks